 Example: The married couple above qualified for 18 months of back pay for social security.
 It would be advisable to split those payments up over the current year and as many previous years as possible.
 This will help to lower the total amount of income from each year.

-In conclusion, while Social Security Disability is taxable, most individuals who qualify for benefits do not pay taxes on them.
+In conclusion, while Social Security Disability is taxable in Arkansas, most individuals who qualify for benefits do not pay taxes on them.
 In many cases, if an individual or married couple would have to pay taxes on a large portion of their benefits they would not qualify in the first place.
 It is important to discuss with an expert in Social Security Benefits to determine if you qualify for benefits.
 They will be able to guide you through the process and give you the best chance of receiving payments.

 If you are applying for Social Security, let Wren Law Firm review your case for FREE.
 We have over 20 years of experience in Social Security and Disability law and can help get you the benefits you deserve.